Position Sizing

 Stepping on the accelerator — why great traders size up when conviction is highest

 ▶ 4m 37sSchwager addresses the widespread 1% risk rule and acknowledges it is sound advice for most traders most of the time — but identifies a critical exception documented repeatedly across all five books.
 When conviction is very high and opportunity is clear, the great traders step on the accelerator.
 He tells the Druckenmiller story: when Druckenmiller showed Soros a billion-dollar position in the Deutsche mark ahead of German reunification, Soros asked 'you call that a position?'
 Schwager also describes Soros's Plaza Accord trade — when the yen surged 700 points overnight, Soros stopped traders from taking profits: 'The Fed just told me the yen is going up for a year.
 Why would I sell it on the first day?'
-Druckenmiller credits Soros with teaching him it is important to be a pig when the opportunity is there.

 "Soros asks him 'how big's your position?'
 He says a billion.
 Soros says 'you call that a position?' — if you're that sure, why do you only have a billion on?"

-▶ 6m 33sSchwager revisits some of the extraordinary track records he has encountered across five books, including Bonnie Schwartz who made roughly 25% per month for nearly a decade — documented and real.
-He explains why this does not compound to an absurd fortune: traders like Schwartz could not let accounts grow because they would start moving the market against themselves.
-Many pull capital out consistently and keep trading size flat.
-At larger AUM, percentage returns necessarily compress because the manager becomes a price factor.
-The trader making 300% per year on $50,000 simply cannot replicate that at $5 billion — and that is not a failure, it is a structural reality of how markets work.
+▶ 3m 20sSchwager revisits some of the extraordinary track records he has encountered across five books, including a trader who made roughly 25% per month for nearly a decade — documented and real.
+He explains why this does not compound to an absurd fortune: short-term traders cannot let accounts grow without moving the market against themselves.
+Many pull capital out consistently and keep trading size flat — the account value stays in a manageable range while the withdrawals fund their actual lifestyle.
+The 300%-per-year trader on $50,000 is not a billionaire because they cannot deploy billions the same way they deploy thousands.

 "He was making 25% a month over nearly ten years.
 I know a lot of people are thinking — why doesn't he have one-fifth of the GNP?
 Because he wasn't compounding.
 He kept pulling the money out."